John Tordoff

-John Tordoff (born 11 September 1938 in Rochester, Kent) is an English actor and artist.
+John Tordoff (born 1938) is a retired English actor, a founding member of The Actors Company and an artist.

-Early life

-His father was Sidney Tordoff, a sheet metal worker and his mother Hilda (née Bartram).
-He also has a sister named Helen Tordoff.
-His early years were spent in Bedford and he was educated there at the Silver Jubilee Secondary Modern School.

 Theatre

-At the age of eighteen, Tordoff won the Viscountess Northcliffe Scholarship to Rada, graduating in 1957.
+At the age of eighteen, Tordoff won the Viscountess Northcliffe Scholarship to RADA, graduating in 1957.
 This was followed by seasons in repertory at Oldham, Colchester and Harrogate.
 In 1963, he joined the company at the newly built Nottingham Playhouse under John Neville, appearing there for two seasons.
 There followed seasons at the Regent's Park Open Air Theatre and the Royal Lyceum Theatre, Edinburgh.
 In 1970, he appeared at the Mermaid Theatre, London as the Dauphin, Charles VII in Saint Joan.
-After a season at the Chichester Festival Theatre under John Clements, in 1972, he became an original member of The Actors Company founded by Ian McKellen and Edward Petherbridge, appearing in many of their productions including the 1974 tour of The Way of the World as Witwoud.
+After a season at the Chichester Festival Theatre under John Clements, in 1972, he became a founding member of The Actors Company along with Ian McKellen and Edward Petherbridge, appearing in many of their productions including the 1973 show, Ruling the Roost and the 1974 tour of The Way of the World as Witwoud.

 In 1974, he returned to the Mermaid Theatre in George Bernard Shaw's play Misalliance, for which he won the Clarence Derwent Award for the best supporting performance on the London stage in that year.
 Further stage appearances were in Betzi at the Theatre Royal Haymarket, the 1980 season at the Old Vic with Peter O'Toole as Macbeth and The School for Scandal with Donald Sinden at the Duke of York's and subsequent European tour.
 In 1983, he created a one-man show out of Joseph Conrad's Heart of Darkness.
-This he opened at that year's Edinburgh Festival, followed by seasons on the London fringe and a tour of the Far East for the British Council.

 As a theatre director, he has taken two shows to the Edinburgh Festival - Reynard the Fox in 1985 (also shown at the Young Vic) and One Fine Day in 1986.
-He has also directed several fringe theatre productions in London.